 Why Aren't My Kids Listening?
 How to Help Them Hear You The First Time Without Getting Mad.
 Why Your Kids Aren't Listening and the 6 Secrets To Getting Your Kids to Listen.

-Get Kids to Listen Without Nagging, Arguing or Repeating Yourself 1,000 Times
+Can We Get Kids to Listen Without Nagging, Arguing or Repeating Yourself 1,000 Times?

-You ask once, then twice and by the time you’re ready to ask a third time, you can feel the pressure inside about ready to reach critical levels.
-Like a tea kettle on the stove ready to whistle, this is how it feels inside.
+You ask once, then twice and by the time you’re ready to ask a third time, you can feel a bit of pressure starting to build inside.
+Like a tea kettle on the stove warming up to a rolling boil, this is how it feels inside.

 Having to repeat yourself several times and not getting the action you requested, or maybe even an acknowledgment they heard you can make you feel annoyed, frustrated, even angry.

-It’s easy to finger point at your child when this behavior happens.
+It’s easy to point the finger at your child when this behavior happens.

 “Why aren’t they listening?”